Thermalization in different phases of charged SYK model: Introduction and Summary

-It has been shown that in the presence of chemical potential there is a first order phase transition \cite{Choudhury:2017tax,Azeyanagi:2017drg,Sorokhaibam_2020}.
-The phase transition is between the chaotic phase and the integrable phase.
+while the occupation number for the free theory is $0.00030$.
 The phase diagram is produced in \cite{Azeyanagi:2017drg}.
-The phase transition happens in a finite range of the chemical potential $\eta$.
+The phase transition happens in a finite range of the chemical potential.
 There is also a range of temperature in which the system can be in either of the two phases.
-In the chaotic phase, the system is strongly interacting and there is no quasi-particle dynamics.
-While in the integrable phase, the system consists of weakly interacting quasi-particles.
-This is evident from the plot of the spectral function in the integrable phase.
-For the sake of simplicity the phase transition is always studied without the two-fermion random interaction $(q=2)$ term.
+So, one of the phases is metastable in this temperature range.
+In the liquid phase, the system is strongly interacting and there is no quasi-particle dynamics.
+While in the dilute gas phase, the system consists of long-lived quasi-particles at very low density.
+This is evident from the plot of the spectral function in the dilute gas phase.
+The spectral function is defined as the imaginary part of the retarded Green's function

-The Lyapunov exponent of the chaotic phase is suppressed exponentially when the chemical potential is turned on \cite{Bhattacharya:2017vaz,Sorokhaibam_2020}.
+For the sake of simplicity the phase transition is always studied without the two-fermion random interaction $q=2$ term.
+The Lyapunov exponent of the liquid phase is suppressed exponentially when the chemical potential is turned on \cite{Bhattacharya:2017vaz,Sorokhaibam_2020}.
 This implies that chaos is suppressed.
-The Lyapunov exponent in the integrable phase has also been calculated in \cite{Sorokhaibam_2020}.
+The Lyapunov exponent in the dilute gas phase has also been calculated in \cite{Sorokhaibam_2020}.
+It is very small at very low temperature.
+But it is large at relatively high temperature especially in the temperature range where the system can exist in either of the two phases.
 Figure \ref{fig:phaselyap} is a reprint of the plot of the normalized Lyapunov exponent for the two different phases with varying temperature and a fixed chemical potential.
-It is effectively zero at very low temperature.
-But surprisingly it is non-zero and large at relatively high temperature especially in the temperature range where the system can exist in either of the two phases.